IAmHughes/Anki-Templates-For-Language-Learning/README.md

 This repo contains note-type and card templates for Anki SRS.
 Specifically for language learners and polygots.
 It has specific styles for languages that use gender as well (i.e. masculine, feminine, neuter).

 ## Contributing
+If you are interested in contributing or providing feedback, requests, etc for additional note types, please open an issue on the repository.

 ### Acknowledgements:
 - [Fluent Forever](http://www.fluent-forever.com/) - This is the method I am using with Anki to learn languages